ForeverZer0/fmod/README.md

 Each get/set method in the FMOD API has been converted to an "attribute" that can be accessed in the Ruby way.
 So instead of`FMOD_Channel_GetVolume` and `FMOD_Channel_SetVolume`, it is simply `channel.volume` and `channel.volume = value`.

+## Future Releases

+As of the first release, only slightly better than 50% of documentation is complete.
+The scripts are highly technical, and good documentation takes time, but it is actively being updated, and will be completed at the highest priority level.
+If you are using version `1.0.0`, you will have to rely more heavily upon the included FMOD Low-Level API Reference that is included in the `./extras` folder.

+There is still yet to be a few areas that need completed, and are in active development.
+Included are the following known issues:
+   * FMOD plugin support (including 3rd party codecs)
+   * Loading custom sound formats (related to plugin support)
+   * Custom file-system support to piggyback and monitor FMOD's read/write callbacks
+   * Creation of custom effects (Digital Sound Processors) (also related to plugins)

+None of these incomplete areas will have any effect on the existing code-base, and existing code will be unaffected by their implementation in future versions.

 ## Contributing